Active Tracking In Supply Chain Management?

 Lastly, active tracking improves customer service by providing real-time information on the status of shipments and deliveries.
 Organizations can provide their customers with accurate and timely updates, improving transparency and trust.
 This information also enables businesses to address any delivery issues proactively and ensure that goods arrive on time, enhancing the overall customer experience.

-See also What Is Data Logging?
+See also What Is A Light Meter?

 Types of Active Tracking Systems